Catalan-Nick/Catalan-Nick/README.md

 ## Simple
 Using no frameworks, these websites are made with only HTML, CSS, and Javascript
 - Clocks: A website for telling time, with two sliding buttons for changing mode and format.
-- JS-Star-Wars-Randomizer: A Star Wars film randomizer that displays the synopis and post for each film.
+- JS-Star-Wars-Randomizer: A Star Wars film randomizer that displays the synopsis and post for each film.
 - Python-Pokemon-API: Text based UI for searching pokemon information

 ## Intermediate